galasa-dev/cli/docs/generated/errors-list.md

 - GAL1085E: Programming logic error.
 ReadTextFile operation on embedded file system failed.
 Reason is {}
 - GAL1086E: Communications problem between the command-line tool and the target Galasa Ecosystem.
 The tool could not retrieve the list of valid result names.
 Reason: '{}'
 - GAL1087E: Invalid '--result' parameter value: {}.
 The possible result values currently in the Ecosystem Result Archive Store (RAS) are: {}
+- GAL1088E: Unable to delete the bearer token file.
+- GAL1089E: Unable to read the galasactl.yaml file.
+- GAL1090E: Unable to unmarshal the galasactl.yaml file.
+- GAL1091E: Could not get JWT from API server.
+Reason: '{}'
 - GAL2000W: Warning: Maven configuration file settings.xml should contain a reference to a Galasa repository so that the galasa OBR can be resolved.
 The official release repository is '{}', and 'pre-release' repository is '{}'
 - GAL2501I: Downloaded {} artifacts to folder '{}'